For coding agents

 Every piece of data in Vennbase is a row.
 A row belongs to a collection defined in your schema, holds typed fields, and has its own identity.

 Rows can be nested.
 A card lives inside a board; a recentBoard lives inside the built-in user collection.
-The parent relationship defines visibility — gaining access to a parent automatically grants access to its children.
+Parent links define query scope and visibility: gaining access to a parent automatically grants access to its children.

 Access is explicit-grant only.
 To let someone into a row, generate a share link and send it to them.
 They accept it, they're in.
 There are no rule expressions to write and no policy surface to misconfigure.